 Is it possible for you to have no federal income tax withholding at all?

 It's possible that you qualify, but not very likely.
 You can claim to be exempt from federal withholding only if both of the following conditions apply:

-You ended up owing no federal income tax last year, and all the federal tax withheld from you during the year was given back after you filed your return, and
+- 1. You ended up owing no federal income tax last year, and all the federal tax withheld from your pay during the year was given back after you filed your return, and - 2.
+You don't expect to owe any federal income tax for the current year.